-Okay, so I did a thing.
-A really, really good thing.
-I took a whole jarful of that luscious homemade dulce de leche and swirled it into bakery-style banana muffins.
-Eeeeeeeeeee!!
-How awesome does that sound?!
 Banana pairs so well with the milky caramel flavor of the dulce de leche.
-It's a new take on an amazing flavor pairing.
+These Banana Muffins Swirled with Dulce de Leche are a new take on an amazing flavor pairing.
 And, perfectly okay to eat for breakfast!

 Disclosure: I have included links to some great products and services that I think you’ll love.
 I use them myself and only recommend them because I love them.
 If you purchase via the links I may earn a small commission.
 As an Amazon associate, I earn from qualifying purchases.

 Bakery-Style Banana Muffins at Home

 Not only have I been on a dulce de leche kick lately, adding it to everything in sight, but I've also been on a bakery-style muffin kick lately.